 People tend to associate mercury with its silvery liquid form — as found in old thermometers.
 But it was also used in electrical switches or relays that were built into machines until the mid-20th century.
 Later, it was florescent lamps and some early energy saving lamps.

-This liquid form of mercury is especially dangerous because it vaporizes at room temperature.
+The liquid form of mercury is especially dangerous because it vaporizes at room temperature.
 And when it vaporizes, it fills the air with tiny, invisible mercury atoms that are both scentless and soluble in oils or fats.

-Vapor is the most dangerous
+Mercury vapor is its most dangerous form

 Even a simple thing such as a broken thermometer can lead to mercury poisoning.
 It can be particularly dangerous in a children's playroom if liquid mercury seeps into cracks and corners and is left undisturbed to vaporize.

 Fortunately, many thermometers, even household ones, are digital now.
 In the European Union, mercury "measuring instruments" such as thermometers have long been banned.
 In other regions, such as the United States and Asia, some mercury thermometers are still used in industry, but they are being phased out.

 It can take weeks for the symptoms from mercury poisoning to clear up.